 Turmeric coconut milk chia seed pudding makes a great healthy snack on the go.
 You can pack it in a mason jar and take it with you!
 If you’re one of those people who dislike mason jars then any glass container will do.
 Try to stick with glass if possible to avoid the plastic containers that might leach into your food.
 I recently went through all of our kitchen stuff and got rid of all the plastic and switched to glass Snapware.
 There really is no excuse to not eat healthy when you’re out and about.

-- Add all ingredients to a bowl, mix well to combine.
+Add chia seeds, coconut milk, turmeric, and maple syrup into a bowl, mix well to combine.

 If you make this coconut milk chia seed pudding please share it on Instagram using the hashtag #StaceyHomemaker so I can see your delicious creation!